Sitetheory/Sitetheory-Docs/Tutorials/How-To-Create-Admin-Pages.rst

 #. **Create Template**

     Every page needs a template to provide the visual display for the controller.
-These are located in the standard Symfony locations, in the same Vendor and Bundle and the same naming convention and folder structure as the Controller, e.g. :namespace:`Sitetheory\CoreBundle\Resources\views\View\ViewSeoEdit.html.twig`
+These are located in the standard Symfony locations, in the same Vendor and Bundle and the same naming convention and folder structure as the Controller, e.g. :namespace:`Sitetheory\CoreBundle\Resources\contents\Content\contentSeoEdit.html.twig`

-    This template should extend the shell, e.g. ``{% extends view.viewVersion.shell %}`` (the selected for every view is set based on the design settings and applied to every view unless an alternative shell is specified for this page in the design layout settings).
+    This template should extend the shell, e.g. ``{% extends content.contentVersion.shell %}`` (the selected for every view is set based on the design settings and applied to every view unless an alternative shell is specified for this page in the design layout settings).

     If this page is extending some standard functionality (e.g. List or Editor), then the template will extend the standard templates associated with that functionality which in turn extends the shell, e.g. ``{% extends 'SitetheoryCoreBundle:Cms:EditBase.html.twig' %}``